inpersonin/Landing/README.md

 - 🖼️ **Collections Showcase** with hover zoom effect
 - 💌 **Newsletter Subscription Form** with interactive success state
 - 🌙 **Dark Blue Gradient Theme** for a luxury aesthetic
-- ⚡ Lightweight — no frameworks, just HTML, CSS, and JS

 ## 📸 Screenshots